filouDcode/filouDcode/README.md

 * 📮  You can contact me at [philippe-bouchard@hotmail.com](mailto:philippe-bouchard@hotmail.com)

-* :musical_note: 🎸 🎹  For many years I have been a musician, bassist and electronic music composer in my home studio.
+* :musical_note: 🎸 🎹  For many years I have been a musician, bassist and electro-music composer in my home studio.

 * 🔊 🎧  Listen to this track released on Beatport some years ago and titled : [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213).

-* :fire: I'm currently having some hard times on GNU/Linux & Fluter with Dart
+* :fire: I'm currently having some hard times on GNU/Linux & Fluter

 * :telescope:  I'm passionate about astronomy